The Clinical Embalming Experience

 WHEN MAY THE DESIGNATED TASKS FOR THE CLINICAL EMBALMING BEGIN?

-The clinical embalming experience can only begin AFTER the student has successfully passed the Embalming Orientation course through PIMS and the submission of all required paperwork and site approval is approved.
+The clinical embalming experience can only begin AFTER the student has successfully passed the Embalming Orientation course through PIMS and the submission of all required paperwork, site approval is approved, and PA trainee has been obtained.
 If the student has not fulfilled this requirement before the 2/3rds point of the distance education program, they will be removed from the program.
-Completion of all designated tasks is required for graduation from the Pittsburgh Institute.

 WHAT IS THE COST OF THE CLINICAL EMBALMING ?

 Fees related to the clinical embalming learning experience will be billed at $710 in the last term.
-Travel fees may be assessed to perform the site visit for online students, however, site visits are limited to a two-hour driving radius from the Institute.
-It should be noted that if other related travel fees are needed to conduct the visitation/site approval for the clinical embalming, such fees may be assessed.
+Travel fees to perform the site visit for online students are billed to the student, however, site visits are limited to a one-hour driving radius from the Institute.

 DISCLAIMER ABOUT “PERFORMANCE”